Skip to Content

 Another lighter option sticking with the pear theme would be this pear salad with a walnut dressing.

-Simply roast pork belly slices or belly draft as we knew it would and been a wonderful frugal treat, I still adore it today!
+Simply roast pork belly slices or belly draft as I knew it growing up would and been a wonderful frugal treat, I still adore it today and I have bundled it with a wonderfully simple cider, bramley apple and mustard sauce!

 Ingredients